gwbischof/mcq-randomizer/README.md

 It takes in a test and answer key, and produces randomized test with a matching answer key.

 Currently the input files are hardcoded, so you must place them in the same folder as the script and name them input_test.txt and input_answers.txt.
+This may be more convenient for people using not using this script from the command line.
 Or you are welcome to modify the program.

 Each time you execute the program a new random version is generated.